pujoey/John-Titor/README.md

 * Story Rich - As a player, I want the game to be rich in story telling because then I would be inclined to finish the game.
 To start out with I would include minimal story telling and make it scallable so game can expand in depth.

+* Depth in technology tree - As a gamer, I like to have more technologies because it's fun to "CLIMB" tech trees.

 ---
 DONE: